BabesGotByte/Graphics_LabCodes/README.md

 ### About OpenGL:
 The OpenGL Utility Toolkit is a library of utilities for OpenGL programs, which primarily perform system-level I/O with the host operating system.
 Functions performed include window definition, window control, and monitoring of keyboard and mouse input.

 Routines for drawing a number of geometric primitives (both in solid and wireframe mode) are also provided, including cubes, spheres and the Utah teapot.
-GLUT also has some limited support for creating pop-up menus.
+GLUT also has some limited support for creating pop-up menus

 [![ForTheBadge built-with-love](http://ForTheBadge.com/images/badges/built-with-love.svg)](https://GitHub.com/Naereen/)